awsdocs/amazon-polly-developer-guide/doc_source/ListLexiconsSample.md

 # ListLexicons<a name="ListLexiconsSample"></a>

-The following Java code sample shows how to use Java\-based applications to produce a list of pronunciation lexicons stored in a AWS Region\.
+The following Java code sample shows how to use Java\-based applications to produce a list of pronunciation lexicons stored in an AWS Region\.

-For more information on this operation, see the reference for the [http://docs.aws.amazon.com/polly/latest/dg/API_ListLexicons.html](http://docs.aws.amazon.com/polly/latest/dg/API_ListLexicons.html) API\.
+For more information on this operation, see the reference for the [https://docs.aws.amazon.com/polly/latest/dg/API_ListLexicons.html](https://docs.aws.amazon.com/polly/latest/dg/API_ListLexicons.html) API\.

 ```
 package com.amazonaws.polly.samples;